- Studying Law at Yale

 6. If I work at law firms after I graduate, can I make a switch later to public interest work?

 It is possible, but several facts may conspire against you.
 First, you grow accustomed to the money.
-Just as you cannot imagine making $160,000 a year now, after you’ve made it for a few years you will not be able to imagine living on $50,000.
+Just as you cannot imagine making $180,000 a year now, after you’ve made it for a few years you will not be able to imagine living on $50,000.
 You will have expenses that seem necessary.
 Family and friends will tell you that you are insane.
-You’ll wonder if it’s fair to the spouse and kids (who, by the way, have been hanging out with other folks who made $160,000 to $2 million).
 Second, you will then have an uphill battle in actually getting a public interest job.
 Your resume may not demonstrate a recent commitment to public interest; your experience from a corporate law firm may not demonstrate the needed skills or knowledge.
 Quite frankly, everyone is a little suspicious about whether you are serious about the cause and if you’ll stay.

 These can all be overcome by making sure you do lots of pro bono work during private practice, maintain and cultivate contacts in the public interest community, and continue to live a simple life.
 Make sure you have an exit strategy: know when you’re ready to leave the firm.
 It could be when you’ve paid off a predetermined amount of your loans, when you have acquired a certain skill set, or another quantifiable benchmark.
 Try to do as much pro bono as you can at the firm.
 If you cannot, try to maintain your public interest ties through volunteering in a non-legal context, sitting on the board of an organization you care about, and/or joining relevant Bar committees.